JeeWeetje/iot-workshop/Azure.md

 ### Sending TTN Node faults

 The TTN node sends a message every 5 seconds.
-For now it's passing work cycles.
+For now, it's passing work cycles.

 1. `Push` the button attach to the port and `hold` it until the LED is unlit.
 The machine is now in an 'error' state
 2. `Check out` the bridge.
 The node is not updating the cycles anymore and error 99 is passed